mbeddr/mps-platform-docs/src/doc/docs/home/console.md

     One of the new action groups that it adds is called *Internal*.
 There is also an Internal Actions Menu in the IntelliJ IDEA.
 Consult the [documentation](https://plugins.jetbrains.com/docs/intellij/internal-actions-intro.html) for more info.

-!!! question "How do you open the selected node in the console?"
+!!! question "How do you open the selected node in the console? :beginner:"

     > Given I have a node selected in the editor.
 How can I reference it to manipulate it in the MPS console?